olivierfriard/boris_docs/index.rst

 .. image:: observation_with_external_data.png
-    :alt: Observation with 2 values plotted: Temperature and salinity
+    :alt: Observation with 2 values plotted from external data files: Temperature and salinity